taraliu23/taraliu23/README.md

 A magical INTJ who loves coding, cooking, and writing.

-- 🌱 Currently learning data and visual analysis.
+- 🌱 Looking for CTF teammates.
 - 👩‍💻 Pronouns: she/ her
 - 💬 Ask me about fashion, metal music, books, and gym!
 - 📫 How to reach me: private.fun.ov.drunkenboat@gmail.com